brandonhewer/Dino/README.md

 Dino
 ====
-A desktop application for exploring the relationship between parametric polymorphism and dinaturality, by representing naturality conditions as dinatural transformations.
+A desktop application for exploring the relationship between parametric polymorphism and dinaturality, by representing naturality conditions as Petri nets.

 A formal report, detailing the theory and design of Dinode can be found [here](https://github.com/brandonhewer/Dissertation).